jleynes/jleynes/README.md

 -->

 ## About Me
-I am currrently a Senior Associate at Infosys.
-Aspiring cloud engineer and private pilot.
+Aspiring site reliability engineer and private pilot.

 Working on the 'AWS Certified SysOps Administrator - Associate' certification.